 - Failure to follow the rules of the road

-- As you slow to a stop, identify an escape route whether it be on the shoulder, sidewalk, or curb to get away from a charging vehicle
+- As you slow to a stop, identify an escape route or alternative path, whether it be on the shoulder, sidewalk, or curb to get away from a charging vehicle.

-- When stopping, leave two to three lengths between you and the car in front of you
+- When stopping, leave two to three car lengths between you and the car in front of you.

-If you have been injured in a car accident, you need an experienced car accident attorney to help.
-Sam C. Mitchell & Associates has had over 3,500 clients and has recovered over 100 million for their clients.
-Contact us for a free consultation.
+If you have been injured in a car accident, you need an experienced attorney to help pursue full and fair compensation.
+Sam C. Mitchell & Associates in Illinois has helped more than 3,700 clients across the years, collecting more than $100 million in successful case results!

 Contact us (618) 505-1660 for a free consultation today.